frankframework/frankframework/CONTRIBUTING.md

     - For each configurable attribute, IbisDoc must not be larger then 2 lines
     - Any examples and more detailed information, that has to be incorperated in to the IbisManual, should be provided as a separate file(s) attached to the pull request

+WeAreFrank! has introduced [Project Lombok](https://projectlombok.org/) in this source code.
+Please keep the following in mind when using it:

+  * With Lombok, you do not have to code getters and setters anymore.
+You can generate them by by putting annotations `@Getter` and `@Setter` on the backing field.
+This is very useful.
+But please do NOT put the `@Getter` or `@Setter` on the class.
+This makes less lines of code, but there is a drawback.
+You cannot see the call hierarchy anymore of a getter or a setter.
+When you put the annotations on the method level, you can still see the call hierarchy: right-click the `@Getter` or `@Setter` and select "Open Call Hierarchy" in Eclipse.
+  * For the sake of readability, please put the `@Getter` or `@Setter` annotations inside the variable declaration: "`private @Getter @Setter MyType myField`".

 ## Testing